 Over the intervening years, federal legislation was enacted (The Affordable Care Act) that changed the landscape and discussions in the healthcare field.
 What did not change is the need for affordable, accessible, equitable care.
 The discussions also broadened over the years to recognize the impact of other areas on health, such as education, jobs, trauma, etc. To that end, the Friedell Committee also broadened their scope and adopted the idea of working towards a “Healthier, Wealthier, Wiser Kentucky”.

-The Friedell Committee was a great supporter of Gil Friedell’s concept that [“if the problem is in the community then the solution is in the community”.]
-[Early on it was recognized that diabetes was a huge problem in Kentucky, [and] it could be used as a model for change and improvement of the problem of chronic disease[delete in Kentucky].
-In 2014, he published “The Great Diabetes Epidemic: A Manifesto for Control and Prevention”, coauthored by J. Isaac Joyner.
+The Friedell Committee was a great supporter of Gil Friedell’s concept that “if the problem is in the community then the solution is in the community.”
+Early on it was recognized that diabetes was a huge problem in Kentucky, and it could be used as a model for change and improvement of the problem of chronic disease.
+In 2014, he published “The Great Diabetes Epidemic: A Manifesto for Control and Prevention,” coauthored by J. Isaac Joyner.
 It lays out a plan for identification of those suffering from diabetes or at risk of developing diabetes and methods for prevention and management of the disease.

 With this broadening of scope, the hope to create a model for prevention and management of chronic disease, the changing landscape of healthcare in the U.S., and with changes to the strategic plan of the Foundation for a Healthy Kentucky, the Friedell Committee found that its actions were becoming more and more aligned with those of the Foundation.
 In 2018, discussions began to find a mutually beneficial way to combine the efforts of the two organizations.

-A December 4, 2018 Press Release announced the result of those discussions:
+A December 4, 2018 News Release announced the result of those discussions:

 “Two statewide health promotion organizations today announced that they have joined forces to strengthen advocacy for state and local policies for improving health in Kentucky.
 In announcing the unification, the Foundation for a Healthy Kentucky and the Friedell Committee for Health System Transformation emphasized the organizations' congruent missions and committed volunteers, and the value of speaking with a single, amplified voice to influence community and statewide health policy change.